Online Open-set Semi-supervised Object Detection with Dual Competing Head: Introduction

 \section{Introduction}

-Semi-supervised learning (SSL)~\cite{sohn2020fixmatch,berthelot2019mixmatch,sohn2020simple,tarvainen2017mean,yu2020multi} significantly improves the performance of various image recognition tasks by using a large amount of available unlabeled data.
-Object detection performance has also greatly benefited from various semi-supervised object detection (SSOD) methods.
+Semi-supervised learning (SSL) significantly improves the performance of various image recognition tasks by utilizing a large amount of available unlabeled data~\cite{sohn2020fixmatch,berthelot2019mixmatch,sohn2020simple,tarvainen2017mean,yu2020multi}.
+Object detection performance has also greatly benefited from SSL, leading to the proposal of various semi-supervised object detection (SSOD) methods~\cite{liuunbiased,li2022dtg,li2022pseco,xu2021end,wang2023consistent,zhou2022dense}.

-However, there is a strong assumption in current SSOD~\cite{liuunbiased,li2022dtg,li2022pseco,xu2021end,wang2022consistent,zhou2022dense} methods that the unlabeled data and labeled data are from the same label space.
-This assumption keeps current SSOD methods a little bit away from practical situations.
-Because the unlabeled dataset in real-world usually contains OOD samples.
-The samples may be unseen classes or samples within the same classes but of different domains (like humans in real-world or portraits).
+However, current SSOD methods are under a strong assumption that the unlabeled and labeled data are from the same label space.
+This assumption is somewhat unrealistic in practical situations because the unlabeled dataset in the real world usually faces the open-set problem, which means there are OOD samples as shown in Fig.~\ref{fig:compare}(a).
+Object detectors in current SSOD methods will mistakenly classify OOD samples as ID classes and ultimately degrade the performance.